osbox68/Repo/06-Projects/01-Pundit/README.md

 Choose a team member to work on improving the Figma while the others continue with the next tasks.

 #### Task 3 - Kanban Board
-A kanban board is an agile project management tool designed to help visualize work, track progress, and maximize efficiency (or flow).
+A [Kanban board](https://en.wikipedia.org/wiki/Kanban_board) is an agile project management tool designed to help visualize work, track progress, and maximize efficiency (or flow).
 You can choose to use either of these two tools:

 1. Trello - Make a copy of [this Trello Board](https://trello.com/b/WB3fRTj2) (menu > more options > copy board > board name for your project).
 Then add all team members to the board and start importing all your user stories and tasks (order by priority).